fallen-icarus/cardano-loans/README.md

 models that power real-world economies.

 > [!IMPORTANT]
-> If the value of the collateral ever falls to low **that is the lender's fault**!
+> If the value of the collateral ever falls too low **that is the lender's fault**!
 Why should the
 > borrower be punished because the lender didn't manage the risk properly?

 ### 2. Built for Composability: A Foundation for Layered Finance